hpgrahsl/kryptonite-for-kafka/docs/modules/flink-udfs.md

 # :material-table-arrow-right: Apache Flink UDFs

-Kryptonite for Kafka provides multiple Flink user-defined functions (UDFs) for encrypting and decrypting column values in Flink Table API and Flink SQL jobs.
+Kryptonite for Kafka provides a range of Flink user-defined functions (UDFs) for encrypting and decrypting column values in Flink Table API and Flink SQL jobs.

 **Field-Level Encryption with UDFs in Flink SQL**